Get Detailed Instructions on How to Best Use 1Password

 - PDF EPUB Mobi

-Passwords have become a truly maddening aspect of modern life, but with this book, you can discover how the experts handle all manner of password situations, including multi-factor authentication that can protect you even if a company’s password file is stolen and hacked.
+Passwords have become a truly maddening aspect of modern life, but with this book, you can discover how the experts handle all manner of password situations, including multi-factor authentication that can protect you even if your password is hacked or stolen.

-As you can see in our Joe of Tech comic, the book explains what makes a password secure and helps you create a strategy that includes using a password manager, working with oddball security questions like “what is your pet’s favorite movie?”, and making sure your passwords are always available when needed.
+The book explains what makes a password secure and helps you create a strategy that includes using a password manager, working with oddball security questions like “What is your pet’s favorite movie?”, and making sure your passwords are always available when needed.

 The book closes with an appendix on helping a relative set up a reasonable password strategy for those whose relatives have distressing password strategies, and an extended explanation of password entropy for those who want to consider the math behind passwords.